TreeDiff: AST-Guided Code Generation with Diffusion LLMs: Qualitative Study

 \paragraph{Comparison: HumanEval/133} You are given a list of numbers.
 You need to return the sum of squared numbers in the given list, round each element in the list to the upper int (ceiling) first.

 In HumanEval/133, the task involves rounding each number in a list to the ceiling, squaring them, and summing the results.
 The AST‐aware model generates a truly modular and executable solution: it explicitly imports the math module, applies math.ceil elementwise (even handling empty lists gracefully), then computes the sum of squares—each step encapsulated in its own, semantically coherent block.
 This reflects the model’s structural generalization ability learned via AST‐guided corruption, yielding readable, maintainable code.
 In contrast, the random‐masking model omits the import and inlines operations without clear boundaries, suggesting reliance on partially memorized token patterns rather than grounded reconstruction.
-Its output may look correct in isolation, but would fail at runtime without implicit context, highlighting why training models to recover full program structure, not just surface token spans, is essential for robust code generation.
+Its output may look correct in isolation, but would fail at runtime without implicit context, highlighting why training models to recover full program structure, not just surface token spans, is essential for robust code generation. \paragraph{Robustness Analysis} In addition to the main results, we evaluate the robustness of \texttt{TreeDiff} by varying the number of inference steps $T$ during the denoising process.
+Figure \ref{robustness} compares the performance of \texttt{TreeDiff} against the \texttt{Baseline (Random Mask)} and \texttt{LLaDA (Zero-shot)} at $T=256$ and $T=512$.As illustrated, standard diffusion-based code generators exhibit a noticeable performance degradation when the inference trajectory is extended.
+Specifically, both the \texttt{Baseline} and \texttt{LLaDA} experience a 2.1\% absolute drop in the EvalPlus metric as $T$ increases from 256 to 512, indicating that longer denoising chains without structural guidance often lead to accumulated syntactic errors or logical drift.In contrast, \texttt{TreeDiff} maintains a remarkably stable performance, with a negligible decrease of only 0.1\% (from 40.7\% to 40.6\%).
+This stability underscores the effectiveness of our AST-guided masking strategy.
+By anchoring the denoising process with crucial structural nodes (e.g., control flows and function skeletons), \texttt{TreeDiff} preserves the program's logical integrity even across longer sampling trajectories.
+Notably, \texttt{TreeDiff} consistently outperforms the baselines and significantly narrows the gap with the autoregressive \texttt{CodeLlama-7B} model.